-My mom and brother are here for a few weeks, so we decided to take a Baños Ecuador trip.
+My mom and brother were here for a few weeks, so we decided to take a Baños Ecuador trip.

 So we got on the bus and headed to Puyo and then on to Baños.
 You can get a direct bus, but it just happened to be the bus leaving the soonest stopped in Puyo.
 From Puyo buses leave for Ambato, Riobamba and Quito frequently.
 All these destinations are reached via Baños.

 During our stay in Baños, we stayed in a different hotel each day.
 My mom said it was "research" for my site.

 Day 1 was mostly a day to recover from the trip.
 We got on the bus around noon time without eating lunch.
 So by the time the three and a half hour ride was over we were starving.
 Since it's been many years since any of us had been to Baños we decided to let Lonely Planet be our guide.

 We wandered a bit and ended up settling for Casa Good, because it was close to the hotel and some of our other choices were closed due to our strange dinner hour (4:30 pm).